sahithig1/capstone_greenhouse_emissions/README.md

 ## Communication protocols
 We are utilizing our Slack group project channel to relay information to each other.
 We have divided the project by presentation, GitHub, Machine Learning Model, Database and Dashboard.
 We created branches for each deliverable and will use that branch for our portion of the project.
 When we are ready for pull requests to be approved, we will indicate via Slack that we are ready for the person in charge of Github to act accordingly.
 We are meeting 3 times a week to collaborate and ensure we are answering each others' questions.

-## Project Outline
+## Project Outline: Segment 1
 - <b>Presentation: </b>
   - Content
-    - Selected topic
-    - Reason why they selected their topic
-    - Description of their source of data
-    - Questions they hope to answer with the data
-    - Description of the data exploration phase of the project
-    - Description of the analysis phase of the project
-    - Technologies, languages, tools, and algorithms used throughout the project
-    - Result of analysis
-    - Recommendation for future analysis
-    - Anything the team would have done differently
-  - Google Slides:
-    - Presentations are finalized in Google Slides
-  - Live Presentation
-    - All team members present in equal proportions
-    - The team demonstrates interactivity of dashboard in real time
-    - The presentation falls within any time limits provided by instructor
-    - Submission includes speaker notes, flashcards, or a video of the presentation rehearsal
 - <b>Github:</b>
   - Main Branch
-    - All code necessary to perform exploratory analysis
-    - All code necessary to complete machine learning portion of project
-    - Any images that have been created (at least three)
-    - Requirements.txt file
   - README.md
-    - Cohesive, structured outline of the project (this may include images, but should be easy to follow and digest)
-    - Link to dashboard (or link to video of dashboard demo)
-    - Link to Google Slides presentation
   - Individual Branches
-    - At least one branch for each team member
-    - Each team member has at least four commits for the duration of the final segment (16 total commits per person)
-- <b>Machine Learning Model: Working code or their machine learning model</b>
+- <b>Machine Learning Model:</b>
+  - Takes in data to a database
-  - Description of data preprocessing
+  - Outputs labels for input data
-  - Description of feature engineering and the feature selection, including the team's decision-making process
-  - Description of how data was split into training and testing sets
-  - Explanation of model choice, including limitations and benefits
-  - Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
-  - Description of how model was trained (or retrained, if they are using an existing model)
-  - Description and explanation of model’s confusion matrix, including final accuracy score
-- <b>Database: Present a final project with a fully integrated database</b>
-  - Database stores static data for use during the project
-  - Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
-  - Includes at least two tables (or collections, if using MongoDB)
-  - Includes at least one join using the database language (not including any joins in Pandas)
-  - Includes at least one connection string (using SQLAlchemy or PyMongo)
+- <b>Database:</b>
+  - Sample database
-- <b>Dashboard: </b>
+  - ERD
-  - Images from the initial analysis
-  - Data (images or report) from the machine learning task
-  - At least one interactive element

 ## Resources
-- Data Source: <a href="https://datacatalog.worldbank.org/search/dataset/0040205">Climate Change Data | Data Catalog</a>, <a href="https://www.climatewatchdata.org/data-explorer/historical-emissions?historical-emissions-data-sources=climate-watch&historical-emissions-gases=all-ghg&historical-emissions-regions=All%20Selected&historical-emissions-sectors=total-including-lucf%2Ctotal-including-lucf&page=1">Climate Watch</a>
+- Data Source: <a href="https://datacatalog.worldbank.org/search/dataset/0040205">Climate Change Data | Data Catalog</a>, <a href="https://www.climatewatchdata.org/data-explorer/historical-emissions?historical-emissions-data-sources=climate-watch&historical-emissions-gases=all-ghg&historical-emissions-regions=All%20Selected&historical-emissions-sectors=total-including-lucf%2Ctotal-including-lucf&page=1">Climate Watch</a>, <a href="https://github.com/sahithig1/capstone_greenhouse_emissions/blob/main/Resources/countries.csv">countries.csv</a>, <a href="https://github.com/sahithig1/capstone_greenhouse_emissions/blob/main/Resources/ghg_emissions.csv">ghg_emissions.csv</a>
 - Software: Jupyter Notebook 6.4.8, Python 3.7.13, Tableau Public 2022.3.0
-- Library: WBGAPI
+- Library: WBGAPI, Pandas, Numpy
 - Overview Source: <a href="https://www.stltoday.com/news/world/six-climate-breakthroughs-that-made-2022-a-step-toward-net-zero/article_b87f90e9-0945-56e9-ba52-0e1c053198eb.html"> Six climate breakthroughs that made 2022 a step toward net zero</a> by Leslie Kaufman and Laura Millan Lombrana and <a href="https://ourworldindata.org/co2/country/united-states?country=USA~CHN~JPN~DEU">United States: CO2 Country Profile</a> by Hannah Ritchie and Max Roser

 ##  Results
+### Database
-### Data Collection
+#### Data Collection
 We used a python library(wbgapi) that fetches World Bank Data directly into the dataframe using API.

-### Data Cleaning and Analysis
+#### Data Cleaning and Analysis
-Pandas is used to clean the data and perform an exploratory analysis.
+- Pandas is used to clean the data and perform an exploratory analysis.
+- Basic cleaning is done on the dataset to remove empty values.
+- The data is then loaded into a local PostGres database.

-### Database Storage
+#### Database Storage
 Postgres(SQL) is the database we intend to use, and the structure of the database is designed using the QuickDBD tool.
 We will eventually run the database in AWS.

 The ERD diagram is shown below,